The 10 Best Places In Brittany You Don’t Want To Miss!

 Like a town that time forgot, Saint-Goustan has to be one of the most attractive places in all of Brittany!
 Built in the 17th century for a booming trade it happily got to keep its pleasing aesthetics when nearby Lorient port was built to take over and keep up with the increasing Brittany imports and exports.

-Other than a handful of restaurants, cafe’s and art shops a few hours in Saint-Goustan mostly encompass a stroll along the promenade to watch the fishermen mend their nets.
+Other than a handful of restaurants, cafe’s and art shops, a few hours in Saint-Goustan mostly encompass a stroll along the promenade to watch the fishermen mend their nets.
 There is often a market, very French with mostly crockery and books, and in the evenings there is every chance you might be treated to some music from Saint-Goustan’s very own (aging) Ed Sheeran.
 Or, if you’re lucky, a bunch of locals gathered for an evening of French Salsa with their friends – accompanied by wine of course.

 • As we’ve already mentioned, Auray-Saint-Goustan is one of the most perfect places to stay in Brittany – there are plenty of eating establishments around to keep the holiday cooking down.
+(For our favourite apartment in town, see here)

 • If you are only visiting for a few hours, try to catch the Port at the back end of the day, during the golden hour – it’s really quite a sight.
 Plus, there’s a fantastic buzz around the square.
 Take a drink at Le Yac’h along the promenade (if you can find a seat) as it’s the perfect place for a spot of people-watching with a Cidre in hand.